dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

 | R2R=0, PGO=1               |      2.26s |
 | R2R=0, PGO=1, Instr.
 Tiers |      2.03s |

-As we can see, Instrumentation tiers help to mitigate the start time regression from Dynamic PGO.
+As we can see, instrumentated tiers help to mitigate the start time regression from Dynamic PGO.

-(_Predicted results according to local runs_)